playlastbid/lastbid/README.md

 Requires BID token burning and fee transfers for purchases.

 🧪 Deployment Notes

 Built using Anchor framework.

-Constants should be fine-tuned for real deployment.

-Integrate with frontend for referral tracking, group display, and game countdown.
+Integrated with frontend for referral tracking, group display, and game countdown.